-We significantly expanded our business in 1999 and 2000 through acquisitions.
+We significantly expanded our business in the last three years through acquisitions.
 All acquisitions have been accounted for under the purchase method of accounting and, therefore, our historical results of operations include the results of operations for each acquired system subsequent to its respective acquisition date.
-In 1999, we acquired cable systems serving a total of 358,000 basic subscribers as of their respective dates of acquisition, for an aggregate purchase price of \$759.6 million (the "1999 Acquisitions").
-In 2000, we acquired cable systems serving a total of 53,000 basic subscribers as of their respective dates of acquisition, for an aggregate purchase price of \$109.2 million (the "2000 Acquisitions").
+On June 29, 2001, we acquired from AT&T Broadband, LLC cable systems in the state of Missouri serving approximately 94,000 basic subscribers for a purchase price of approximately \$300.0 million.
+On July 18, 2001, we acquired from AT&T Broadband cable systems in the states of Georgia, Illinois and Iowa serving approximately 706,000 basic subscribers for an aggregate purchase price of approximately \$1.77 billion.
+As of December 31, 2001, these cable systems served an aggregate of 824,000 basic subscribers in Georgia, Illinois, Iowa and Missouri, or about 52% of our total subscriber base.
+In 2000, we acquired cable systems serving a total of 53,000 basic subscribers as of their respective dates of acquisition for an aggregate purchase price of \$109.2 million (the "2000 Acquisitions").
+In 1999, we acquired cable systems serving a total of 358,000 basic subscribers as of their respective dates of acquisition for an aggregate purchase price of \$759.6 million (the "1999 Acquisitions").
 These acquisitions affect the comparability of our historical results of operations.